 The duration of athletic shape development is increased with frequent alteration of training means if a period of athletic shape acquisition starts after either active or passive rest.
 In some cases, periods of athletic shape acquisition might be longer when athletes use high volume training loads.
 These periods increase too when there are interruptions between training lessons, and micro and mesocycles of training (i.e. athlete's bad health condition).
 The time duration of preliminary general training (without the usage of competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
 The same is correct in the case of simple and complex coordination exercises.

-Phases of Athletic Shape Development with Reference to Training Periods
+Phases of Athletic Shape Development concerning Training Periods

-The basic natural requirement for the periodisation of the training process is the phase character or athletic shape development.
-Acquiring, stabilization and temporary loss of athletic shape is a result of strictly defined training effects.
+The natural requirement for the periodisation of the training process is the phase character or athletic shape development.
+Acquiring stabilization, and temporary loss of athletic shape is a result of strictly defined training effects.
 The character of these effects regularly changes depending on the phase of athletic shape development.
 There are three periods, which alternate in training:

 The total duration of a big training cycle is often near to one-year period.
 It is widely accepted that this time (one year) in many cases is quite enough for the development of athletic shape.
-However, in a number of sports (mainly in power or speed-strength dominated sports) the athletic shape can be renewed in the annual as well as in the semi-annual cycles.
+However, many sports (mainly in power or speed-strength dominated sports) the athletic shape can be renewed in the annual as well as in the semi-annual cycles.
 Cycles, longer than annual, might be, in some cases, expedient, but needs more investigation.

 To summarize, the following periods of such cycles can be pointed out: